 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Ovarian follicle.
-Coloured transmission electron micrograph (TEM) of a section through a primary follicle in an ovary.
-A central primary oocyte (developing egg, green) can be seen containing a large nucleus (blue), within which is a smaller nucleolus (circular).
-The oocyte is surrounded by follicular cells (purple).
-The whole follicle is surrounded by ovarian stromal cells (brown).
-Once sexual maturity is reached, up to 20 primordial follicles are triggered to start developing into primary follicles every menstrual cycle.
-Only one will reach full maturity and release its egg (ovum) at ovulation.
-Magnification: x1200 when printed 10 centimetres wide.
+Coloured transmission electron micrograph (TEM) of a secondary follicle in an ovary.
+The developing egg (oocyte, pink) is surrounded by granulosa cells (blue and green).
+These cells secrete the hormone oestrogen, which forms a cavity (antrum, white, upper right) within the follicle.
+The cells also secrete a glycoprotein that forms a membrane (zona pellucida, orange) around the oocyte.
+This membrane binds sperm during fertilisation.
+Once sexual maturity is reached, up to 20 oocytes start developing into eggs (ovums) every menstrual cycle.
+Only one will reach full maturity and release its egg at ovulation.
+Magnification: x1000 when printed 10 centimetres tall.